Rhyd-Lewis/GCol/docs/performance/Performance.rst

 algorithm is then executed and only halts only when a solution using :math:`C` colors has been identified, or when the algorithm has backtracked to the root of the search tree.
-In both cases the returned solution will be optimal (that is, will be using the minimum number of colors).
+In both cases the returned solution will be optimal (that is, it will be using the minimum number of colors).

 The following code evaluates the performance of this algorithm on :math:`G(n,0.5)` graphs for a range of :math:`n`-values.